-The Top 50 / Length of Stay workgroup is comprised of leaders from CQI, Case Management, Revenue Maximization, and Finance to review the children incurring the highest out-of-home care costs to the agency and/or have been in care over thirteen (13) months.
+The Top 50 / Length of Stay workgroup is comprised of leaders from CQI, Case Management, Legal, Revenue Maximization, and Finance to review the children incurring the highest out-of-home care costs to the agency and/or have been in care over thirteen (13) months.
 The purpose of the group is to provide additional perspectives on the cases to achieve the best possible placement for that child and remove any barriers to achieving permanency or placement in a less restrictive environment.
-The Top 50 / Length of Stay workgroup has been implemented in both circuits managed by ChildNet.
+The Top 50 / Length of Stay workgroup is currently implemented in Broward.